GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --skipCheck                           Skip check for whether or not the file or URL exists or if you are in a JBrowse
                                         directory

+  --subDir=subDir                       when using --load a file, output to a subdirectory of the target dir

   --target=target                       path to config file in JB2 installation to write out to.

   --trackId=trackId                     trackId for the track, by default inferred from filename, must be unique